osisoft/AVEVA-Adapter-BACnet-Docs/V1/Installation/Install the adapter with Docker for BACnet.md

 Docker is a set of tools that you can use on Linux to manage application deployments.
 This topic provides examples of how to create a Docker container with the BACnet adapter.

 **Note:** If you want to use Docker, you must be familiar with the underlying technology and have determined that it is appropriate for your planned use of the BACnet adapter.
-Docker is not a requirement to use adapter.
+Docker is not a requirement to use the adapter.

 ## Create a startup script for the Adapter